BOOTLEG FILES 677: “3 Days in the County Jail” (1976 nontheatrical short film distributed by Walt Disney Educational Media Company).

-LAST SEEN: An unauthorized posting is on YouTube.
+LAST SEEN: On YouTube.

 AMERICAN HOME VIDEO: None.